GHOST-Aram/homenest-api/docs/properties/[id]/patch.md

-## PUT `/properties/:id`
+## PATCH `/properties/:id`

-This endpoint allows you to update the information of an exisiting property.
+This endpoint allows you to apply partial updates to an exisiting property.

 ### Authorization
 Only authenticated users can access this endpoint.
 Visit the [authentication documentation](../authentication/auth.md) to get authentication guidelines.

 ### Request
 Provide the authoriation token as Bearer in the authorization header of the request object.
 Provide the id of the target document in the urls.
-The id must be a 24 character hexadecimal string.To Update a property, provide the following property details in the request body:
+The id must be a 24 character hexadecimal string.To apply partial modifications to a property, provide some or all of the following property details in the request body:

 ```typescript
     propertyName: string